Private equity is posting a strong finish to the decade, continuing the trend

 degree of supervision and control over its subsidiaries, even if it does not in fact do so.

-based on high-level statements, it is important to bear in mind that it was given in the
+It is important to bear in mind that these comments were made in the

 context of the overriding test, which remains one of control or intervention.
 In other